 You can also check out the Maori culture, Rotorua is known to be its heartland.
-You can enjoy visiting Maori villages, view their arts and crafts, taste their food and perform with them their traditional songs and war dances.
+You can enjoy visiting Maori villages, view their arts and crafts, taste their food and perform with them their, Traditional Songs and Haka.

 Video – Mitai Maori Village

 There is a wide range of accommodation in Rotorua starting with camping grounds ideal for those travelling New Zealand by campervan or using a tent and a car, plus many backpacker hostels and Rotorua has an impressive list of Motels, Hotels, and Resorts that you can choose from.

 Many hotels and resorts offer off peak deals or is some cases unique locations overlooking Active Geothermal Parks or one of the many lakes in the Rotorua area, as well as private thermal hot pools.